BitcoinDesign/Guide/guide/onboarding/creating-a-new-wallet.md

 {% include /tip/open.html label="Tip: Break onboarding up" icon="info" color="blue" %}

 Wallet creation during onboarding is an excellent opportunity to educate your users.
-For example, using several screens when generating a  [recovery phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }}) to empasize it's importance.
+For example, using several screens when generating a  [recovery phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }}) to emphasize its importance.
 This allows users to focus on one task at a time, reducing the possibility of getting overwhelmed or making mistakes.

 {% include /tip/close.html %}